anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_examples_converting_manipulating_images.md

 ### Additionally copying non-input files

 Given an input directory, typically *Anchor* will create an output directory with *n* files derived from each input.
-For all examples on this page, *n==1*, and as a special case, this single output file is assigned *simply* the name of the input.
+For all examples on this page, a single input is created (*n==1*), and as a special case, the output is assigned the same as the input-name.

-Using the [`-ir`](/user_guide_examples_investigating_images.html#changing-the-derived-input-name) command-line option, each task can then ***immutably* transform images** from one directory to another, preserving file-names and subdirectory-structure.
+Using the [`-ir`](/user_guide_examples_investigating_images.html#changing-the-derived-input-name) command-line option, the input-name is identical to the file-name (and any subdirectories).
+As a whole, the task ***immutably* transforms images** from one directory to another, preserving file-names and subdirectory-structure.

 e.g. `input_directory/foo/file12.png` produces `output_directory/foo/file12.ext`.